Dolmant/thincats/README.md

 # ThinCats rebuild
 thincats-c1f1e998f5d9.json needs to be in this dir.

-todo:
-fix formatting of resources
+deployment:
 asia.gcr.io/firm-champion-204312/thincats
 docker tag thincats asia.gcr.io/firm-champion-204312/thincats docker push asia.gcr.io/firm-champion-204312/thincats

 todo:
+bring back page transitions with transform will-change and backface for own rendering layer borrower and investor content with big buttons to pick between the two top menu needs some jazzing up
+FAQ needs to be its own section
-bring back page transitions with will change and backface for own rendering layer fix homepage page 3 alignment - maybe use one column many rows rather than two columns unscrew mobile view
+Resources needs to be borrower info and investor info fix formatting of resources fix homepage page 3 alignment - maybe use one column many rows rather than two columns unscrew mobile view